How to Contribute#

 • Changes to the source code must be accompanied with updates to corresponding unit tests and documentation.

-• make lint checks that source code and tests follow the style guide.
+• tox -e style checks that source code and tests follow the style guide.

-• When all tests pass, make a pull request to the main branch on GitHub.
+• When all tests pass, open a pull request to the main branch on GitHub.

 Setup#